What is Visual Arts about?

 Toi Māori

 In studying Visual Arts, akōnga can draw from and develop their own culture, personal experiences, and skills.
 These may include traditional artmaking practice such as rāranga and whakairo, and may transfer into contemporary practice such as digital rendering or creating a zine.
-These skills can lead to exciting careers in:
+These skills can lead to an exciting career in:

-- raranga weaving design
+- raranga

-- whakairo carving design
+- whakairo

 - tā moko